 Havlíčkovo náměstí 552/1

 284 01 Kutná Hora, Czechia

 Modern industry penetrated slowly Kutná Hora, which got its first rail link in 1870.
 Only after World War Two the development of engineering, textile and other production branches occured, and also the advancement in the mining of non-ferrous metals and metallurgy.

-The historic center of Kutná Hora is declared a UNESCO World Heritahe site.
+The historic centre of Kutná Hora is declared a UNESCO World Heritage site.
 The Church of St Barbara and the former Cistercian monastery church of Our Lady and St. John the Baptist in Sedlec, located at a distance of approximately 1.5 km to the north-east of the historic centre, were to influence considerably the architecture of Central Europe.
 Today, these masterpieces, representing cathedral architecture, form the dominants of a well-preserved medieval town-planning structure filled with Gothic and Baroque urban fabric.